Welcome to Literary Rambles! While you’re rambling around and exploring the site enter for a chance to win:

 What's the Buzz?

-Joanna has a fantastic list of clients and sales and is popular among aspiring authors for her generous nature in doing contests, critiques, and giveaways.
+Joanna has a fantastic list of clients and sales and is popular among aspiring authors for her generosity in doing contests, critiques, and giveaways.
 She founded New Leaf Literary in June of 2012.
-Follow her on Twitter and keep an eye on the New Leaf Literary blog for updates and happenings.
+Follow her on Twitter.

 Worth Your Time